Find answers to frequently asked questions about the Peabody Institute admissions process.

 Will I know who my teacher will be before sending in a tuition deposit?

+Yes.
+Based on your private teacher request on your application and the faculty’s response to your audition, your acceptance email will generally contain your teacher assignment.
 However, in a few cases each year, applicants are offered their choice of teacher or might be waitlisted for their preferred teacher’s studio.
-If you decide to change your teacher preference, you can contact the admissions office in writing.
+If you decide to change your teacher preference, please email our office.

 Does Peabody accept Advance Placement (AP) credits?